errbit/errbit/docs/configuration.md

 <dt>MONGO_URL
 <dd>URL connection string for mongo in the form mongodb://username:password@example.com:port To more easily set up connections to third party mongo providers, you can call this value MONGODB_URI, MONGOLAB_URI, MONGOHQ_URL, MONGODB_URL or MONGO_URL
 <dd>defaults to mongodb://localhost/errbit_&lt;Rails.env&gt;
+<dt>DATABASE_AUTHENTICATION
+<dd>Show the login form (username/password) on sign-in page.
+<dd>defaults to true.
+Only hides the form, does NOT prevent any direct POST requests.
 <dt>GITHUB_URL
 <dd>Use this URL for interacting github.
 This is useful if you have a github enterprise account and you're using a URL other than https://github.com
 <dd>defaults to https://github.com